forensic-architecture/timemap/README.md

 TimeMap is a standalone frontend application that allows to explore and monitor events in time and space.
 TimeMap uses OpenStreetMap satellite imagery as a backdrop by default, but can also be configured to use [mapbox](https://www.mapbox.com/).
 It uses Leaflet and d3 to visually map information.

 The recommended way to run a backend for timemap is using [datasheet-server](https://github.com/forensic-architecture/datasheet-server).
-This allows you to work with a spreadsheet or Google Sheet as a dynamic database for for timemap.
+This allows you to work with a spreadsheet or Google Sheet as a dynamic database for TimeMap.

-TimeMap has the following high-level features capabilites:
+TimeMap has the following high-level features capabilities:

 * Visualize incidents of particular events on a map.
 * Visualize and filter these incidents over time, on an adjustable timeline that allows to zoom in and out.